Information for Special Populations and the COVID-19 vaccine

 Should people with autoimmune diseases receive COVID-19 vaccine?

+The CDC provides updated guidance on COVID-19 vaccines who are moderately or severely immunocompromised.
 People with autoimmune conditions are at higher risk for severe illness from COVID-19 infection and vaccination is recommended in most cases.
 If you have an autoimmune disease, consult with your healthcare provider to discuss the risks and benefits of vaccination.
-If you and your health care provider feel that it is appropriate to pursue a request for medical exemption, you must access and submit the form on the Yale Vaccine Portal.
+If you and your health care provider feel that it is appropriate to pursue a request for medical exemption, you must access and submit the form on the ”Learn more about the exemption request process” webpage.
 Medical exemptions may be granted on a temporary basis and are subject to reassessment.

 Should I get the COVID-19 vaccine even if I’ve already had COVID-19?